maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 <br>
 <br>
 <br>
 There are some good ideas there, including my giant curly quotes.
 I'm going to stick with that idea.

-The technique I use to accomplish giant curly quotes is pretty straightforward.
-I reviewed a few how-to articles:
+The technique I use to accomplish this is pretty straightforward.
+I reviewed a few how-to articles to see how others implement giant curly quotes:

 - [Swooshy Curly Quotes Without Images][Swooshy]
 - [Create CSS Curly Quotes Without Images][Curly Quotes]
 - [Modern Block Quote Styles][Block Quotes]

-...to see how others implement this design idea.
-For View Thought I will add an icon font quote to my passage and use the techniques in the [24 Ways][Swooshy] article style it so that it stands out.
+For View Thought I will add an icon font quote to my passage and use the techniques in the [24 Ways][Swooshy] article to style it so that it stands out.
 I included a few different types of quote characters in [my font library][Font Library] to experiment with.

 NOTE: Make sure you complete the Chapter 10 icon font [set up steps][Icon Fonts].

-To begin, first add the following icon font `%span` to the `%blockquote` you would like to include the quote character in:
+To begin, add the following icon font `%span` within the `%blockquote` you would like to include the quote character in:

     %blockquote
       %span{"aria-hidden" => "true", "data-icon" => "&#x275d;".html_safe, :class => 'giant-quote'}